Vakhtang Megrelishvili: Education and children's rights

 Vakhtang Megrelishvili is an outspoken libertarian.
 Himself a former professor and founder of a private school, he has regularly criticized the public education system of Georgia, calling it "beyond reform or improvement", and "based on violence and propaganda".
 He supports the deregulation of private schools, which he argues would promote diversity in learning strategies.
 He has spoken against compulsory education and favors unschooling, to grant parents more freedom in choosing the education of their children.
 Megrelishvili himself homeschools his three children.

 In 2021, he caused controversy for stating that "parental rights" trumped children's rights and criticized the adoption of the Code of the Rights of the Child by Parliament.
 His statements were criticized by the Partnership for Human Rights, who asked the Parliamentary Ethics Council to study them, as well as by Public Defender Nino Lomjaria.

 Military service

 Megrelishvili is opposed to the compulsory military service in Georgia and favors its complete abolition.
-He is one of the founders of the so-called Church of Biblical Freedom, an pseudo-religious organization created by Girchi activists to help young men avoid military service by granting them the status of "priest".
+He is one of the founders of the so-called Church of Biblical Freedom, a pseudo-religious organization created by Girchi activists to help young men avoid military service by granting them the status of "priest".
 Though the Church has been criticized, he has in return criticized the idea of granting the Georgian Orthodox Church a monopoly on avoiding conscription.